bihor/fp_newsletter/Documentation/Administrator/Index.rst

 Administrator manual
 ====================

-You will need the extension tt_address and direct_mail for this extension.
+You will not need the extension tt_address and mail or luxletter for this extension, but it is recommended.
-Users can subscribe to your newsletter, if you uses addresses from tt_address. fe_users is not supported today.
+Users can subscribe to your newsletter, if you use addresses from tt_address with the extension mail or if you use addresses from fe_users with the extension luxletter.

 .. _admin-templates: